 The outfit the Duchess of Cambridge wore generated a lot of interest; she was in the same £1.300 bespoke Emilia Wickstead dress she had worn to a Jubilee Lunch with Monarchs on May 18, teaming it with a Jane Corbett hat and her favourite LK Bennett heels.
 Other royal ladies also received favourable fashion comments for their recycled outfits.
 The Queen wore a lilac and white floral silk dress by Peter Enrione, with matching hat by Angela Kelly.
 The Duchess of Cornwall, meanwhile, chose the hat she had worn for her wedding in 2005, teaming it with one of her favourite white dresses.

 Every summer, The Queen hosts at least three garden parties at Buckingham Palace, as well as one at the Palace of Holyroodhouse in Edinburgh.
 Over 30,000 people attend the events.
-Garden parties have been held at Buckingham Palace since the 1860s, when Queen Victoria started the tradition of “breakfasts” (as they were known back then, despite the fact they took place in the afternoon).Filed under British Royals
+Garden parties have been held at Buckingham Palace since the 1860s, when Queen Victoria started the tradition of “breakfasts” (as they were known back then, despite the fact they took place in the afternoon).Filed under The United Kingdom

-Tagged Buckingham Palace, Elizabeth II, Fashion, Garden Party, The Duchess of Cambridge, The Duchess of Cornwall.
+Tagged Buckingham Palace, Elizabeth II of the United Kingdom, Fashion, Garden Party, The Duchess of Cambridge, The Duchess of Cornwall.